digitalheir/cebuano-dictionary-js/README.md

 ### Open Issues ###

 * Automatic stripping of affixes is still under development
 * Data is based on John U. Wolff's Cebuano dictionary, which dates from 1972.
-This is the most recent source freely available.
+This is the most recent Cebuano dictionary source freely available.

 ### Who do I talk to? ###